isabella232/support/INTRO.md

 In our last post, [Ten Myths of Enterprise Python][ten_myths], we promised a deeper dive into how our Python Infrastructure works here at PayPal and eBay.
-Thing is, there are only so many details we can cover, and at the end of the day, it's so much better to show than to say.
+However, there are only so many details we can cover, and at the end of the day, it's just so much better to show than to tell.

 So without further ado, I'm pleased to introduce [**SuPPort**][support_gh], an in-development distillation of our